Data-Git-Hub/datafun-05-sql/docs/P5SPECIFICATIONS.md

 # P5 Specifications
 ---

-- External dependencies: pandas (recommended).
+- External dependencies: pandas and matplotlib.
 Therefore, we'll need a local virtual environment for our project.
 - We also use sqlite3 from the Python Standard Library.
 - Practice key skills is recommended to help learn the process for best results.